Jack Tracy is Insatiable

-Creative powerhouse Jack Tracy has released his latest raft of new music – dropping four singles with accompanying music videos.
+Creative powerhouse Jack Tracy has released his latest single – Insatiable.

 “The album’s title has a triple meaning…” explains Tracy.
 “First, this album is for you, the current pop audience.
 Second, all of my projects are for, by and about LGBTQ people so LGBTQ community, this album is for you.
 Finally, the title track is a ballad sung to my child self, the boy who danced alone in the mirror in his bedroom, performing to his favourite Janet Jackson songs.
 It’s my way of thanking him for finding a way through his struggles because they gave me something to say, and I’m putting them in a song for you.”

 “There’s not a single thing that I write that isn’t directly connected to something that I’ve gone through…” says Tracy.
 “It’s the only way I know how to write honestly, and in a way that connects with people.
 Even if I mutate it into something else, there’s a kernel of myself and my experiences in everything.”

 “Most of what I do, is all about introspection…” adds Tracy.
 “Taking a step back to look at your life, look at your patterns, and try to learn something.”

 “As LGBTQ artists, we must speak frankly and explicitly about our lives and sexuality so that they can become normalised – not only to a straight audience, but to the LGBTQ community.
 We need to challenge our own internalised homophobia that makes us cringe when we hear a man talking about being penetrated.”

 “Despite my perceived extroverted-ness, I’m actually extremely self-conscious and my self-esteem has always been a work in progress…” admits Tracy.
 “But on this album and its visuals, I’m choosing to go big or go home.
 It’s time to be a fucking pop star.”